MarcCoquand/Blog/site/posts/allvariantsofvariants.md

     }
 ```

-and it will work!
-Notice that the return type is the same as the type in the
+Notice that the return type is the same as the type in the `boolOrInt`
-`boolOrInt` constructor's return type.
+constructor's return type.
 So if you attempt to declare

 ```
 let evaluateWithError: type a. boolOrInt(a) => a =